-Parent/Guardian Refusal for Student Participation in Statewide Assessments To opt out of statewide assessments, the parent/guardian must complete this form and return it to the student's school.
+Parent/Guardian Refusal for Student Participation in Statewide Assessments

+To opt out of statewide assessments, the parent/guardian must complete this form and return it to the student's school.

 To best support school district planning, please submit this form to the student's school no later than January 15 of the academic school year.
 For students who enroll after a statewide testing window begins, please submit the form within two weeks of enrollment.
 A new refusal form is required each year parents/guardians wish to opt the student out of statewide assessments.

-Date (This form is only applicable for the 2020-2021 school year.)
-Student's Legal First Name Student's Legal Middle Initial Student's Legal Last Name Student's Date of Birth Student's District/School Grade Please initial to indicate you have received and reviewed information about statewide testing.
-I received information on statewide assessments and choose to opt my student out.
+Date (This form is only applicable for Student's Legal First Name the 2023-2024 school year.)

+Student's Legal Middle Initial

+Student's Legal Last Name Student's

+Date of Birth

+Student's District/School Grade

+Please initial to indicate you have received and reviewed information about statewide testing.

+I received information on statewide assessments and chose to opt my student out.
 MDE provides a Parent/Guardian Guide to Statewide Testing on the MDE website (Students and Families > Statewide Testing).

-Reason for refusal: Please indicate the statewide assessment(s) you are opting the student out of this school year: MCA/MTAS Reading MCA/MTAS Science ACCESS or Alternate ACCESS for ELLs MCA/MTAS Mathematics Contact your school or district for the form to opt out of local assessments.
+Reason for refusal:

+Please indicate the statewide assessment(s) you are opting the student out of this school year:

+MCA/MTAS Reading MCA/MTAS Science

+MCA/MTAS Mathematics ACCESS or Alternate ACCESS for ELLs

+Contact your school or district for the form to opt out of local assessments.

-I understand that by signing this form, my student will receive a score of "not proficient" and he/she waives the opportunity to receive a college-ready score that could save time and money by not having to take remedial, state's efforts to equitably distribute resources and support student learning.
+I understand that by signing this form, my student will receive a score of "not proficient" and he/she waives the opportunity to receive a college-ready score that could save time and money by not having to take remedial, noncredit courses at a Minnesota State college or university.
+My school and I may lose valuable information about how well my student is progressing academically.
+In addition, opting out may impact the school, district, and state's efforts to equitably distribute resources and support student learning.